-- o OUTPUT is the location and filename of the output file.
+- -o OUTPUT is the location and filename of the output file.

-The optional arguments (OPTIONS) for the UMI script using the consensus MODE include:
+The optional arguments (OPTIONS) for the UMI binary using the consensus MODE include:

 - i INPUT is the location and filename of the input file.
-If ommitted, the script will use stdin as the input. - --input_format FORMAT: the format of the input FILE.
+By default the binary will use stdin as the input. - --input\format FORMAT: the format of the input FILE.
 The possible values are SAM or BAM.
-The default is SAM. - --umi_tag TAG: the logic UMI tag.
-The default value is XR. - --copy_tags TAGS: the tags to be copied form the input file to the output.
-The default is XR,XZ,RX,MI,BI,BD. - -- read_name_prefix PREFIX: the prefix of the consensus reads.
+The default is SAM. - --umi\tag TAG: the logic UMI tag.
+The default value is XR. - --copy\tags TAGS: the tags to be copied form the input file to the output.
+The default is XR,XZ,RX,MI,BI,BD. - --read\name\prefix PREFIX: the prefix of the consensus reads.
 The default value is UMI-.

-7.6 PLOT script
+7.7 PLOT script